-Tumelo Mosaka curated the exhibition, which was organized by Krannert Art Museum, University of Illinois at Urbana-Champaign.
+Curated by guest curator Tumelo Mosaka, the exhibition was organized by the Krannert Art Museum, University of Illinois at Urbana-Champaign.

 The exhibition and programming were sponsored by Frances P. Rohlen Visiting Artists Fund/College of Fine and Applied Arts; Illinois Arts Council; Krannert Art Museum Director’s Circle; Krannert Art Museum Council; the School of Art and Design Visitors Series; and the Center for African Studies (with support of the US Department of Education Title VI grant).